yagpdb-cc/yagpdb-cc/fun/starboard v2/readme.md

 ## **Troubleshooting**
 - `Failed executing template... at <$thisID>: can't evaluate field Author in type discordgo.Message`
   - You have either not set the channel permissions properly or you still have the original starboard CC active in your server.
 Double check that you have disabled/removed the original starboard CC and followed the install instructions above.
   - This error will appear if you are trying to create starboard posts from within your starboard channel.
-The listener CC is not designed to create new starboard posts, it can only manage existing posts.
+The listener CC is not designed to create new starboard posts, it can only manage existing entries.
 - `Failed executing template... {"message": "Unknown Emoji", "code": 10014}`
   - YAGPDB will accept unicode emojis (Discord default) in the format `"⭐"` (in both emoji variables)
   - YAGPDB will accept custom emojis in the following format: